unfoldedcircle/core-simulator/linux-vm/README.md

 # Linux VM for Core-Simulator

 Download link: <https://drive.google.com/drive/folders/1xIz2iwHZTM9RsKTXzhmAtTFlcb1iT7b2>
 Note: downloading a full directory might not work, download the `.ova` & readme files one by one.
+The `remote-ui` directory contains the UI binary only for manual updates of the ui app in `~/Remote-Two` without downloading a full VM image.

+Virtual machine:
 - VirtualBox 6.1
 - Ubuntu 22.04 minimal desktop
 - user: `unfolded`